PDillis/pdillis.github.io/_posts/2018-04-23-PythonChatbot0.markdown

 * Having placeholders for variables, such as the weather, mood, or even name of our bot.
 * Add more than one way to answer a question, i.e., variety in dialogue.

 For the former, it is sufficient to declare variables that can be updated regularly and use them with the standard [`str.format()`](https://docs.python.org/3.5/library/stdtypes.html#str.format) method.
-For the latter, we will add multiple answers to each question using a list.
-For example, for the weather, our `responses` dictionary and new variable, `weather_today`, are:
+For the latter, we will add multiple answers to each question using a list and choose randomly from them.
+For example, when the user asks about the weather, our `responses` dictionary and new variable `weather_today` are:

 ```python
 weather_today = "rainy"